-NOTE: Optimal sample dilutions and amounts will need to be determined by each experimenter empirically but the below recommendations may be used as a starting point.
-Blocking Buffer (ITEM 2) should be used to dilute samples if necessary.
-Normalize samples by loading equal amounts or equal dilutions.
+NOTE: Optimal sample dilutions and amounts will need to be determined by each researcher empirically but the below recommendations may be used as a starting point.
+Blocking Buffer (ITEM 2) should be used to dilute samples.
+Normalize by loading equal amounts of protein per sample.

-- Cell Cultured Media: Neat (no dilution needed) - Serum & Plasma: 2-fold to 10-fold dilution - Other Body Fluids and Liquids: Neat or 2-fold to 5-fold dilution - Cell and Tissue Lysates: load 50 to 500 μg of total protein (after a 5-fold to 10-fold dilution to minimize the effect of any detergent(s).
-Therefore the original lysate concentration should be 1 to 5 mg/ml.
+- Cell Cultured Media: Neat (no dilution needed) - Serum & Plasma: 2-fold to 10-fold dilution - Cell and Tissue Lysates: Load 50 to 500 μg of total protein (after a 5-fold to 10-fold dilution to minimize the effects of any detergent(s)).
+Therefore the original lysate concentration should be 1 to 5 mg/ml. - Other Bodily Fluids: Neat or 2-fold to 5-fold dilution